Last updated on October 18, 2023

 - well-prepared, professional, and easily accessible customer service – MileageWise excels in that without a doubt 🙂

-NOTE: Most drivers who are eligible for business mileage tax deduction use the standard mileage rate.
+NOTE: Most drivers who are eligible for business mileage tax deductions use the standard mileage rate.
 This mileage rate is often used at companies as well, but if an enterprise chooses to go with the FAVR (Fixed And Variable Rates) mileage reimbursement plan.
 The FAVR plan is a combination of a fixed monthly car allowance amount to cover fixed costs, such as depreciation, insurance, and lease payments, plus a custom cost-per-mile mileage rate, which is usually lower than the standard mileage rate.

 Mileage log preparation service

 It can easily happen that you realize that you don’t have a sufficient mileage log that would stand up during an IRS audit, or you want to get the most out of your mileage tax deduction, which can be $1,000s per car for a year.

-Out of these 5 gas mileage tracker applications, only MileageWise offers a mileage log concierge service, where mileage log experts help you prepare your mileage log, even for multiple years.
+Out of these 5 gas mileage tracker applications, only MileageWise offers a mileage log tax preparation service, where mileage log experts help you prepare your mileage log, even for multiple years.

 You can be sure that going with this service, the mileage log expert team will do their best to help you maximize your mileage tax deductions.